[FAQ-2] Kumano Kodo Trekking & Pilgrimage Guide|FAQs for beginners to fully support pilgrims on their journey!

 Yes, there are many well-maintained paths along parts of the Nakaheji route, for example, where even beginners can walk without difficulty.
 For example, the Hatsushinmon Oji – Kumano Hongu Taisha shrine is a popular section with few ups and downs, making it an easy walk.
 If you have good shoes, a map and a drink, you can walk the Kumano Kodo for the first time without worry.

-Q4. what is the best itinerary for a three-day tour of the Kumano Kodo?
+Q4.
+What is the best itinerary for a three-day tour of the Kumano Kodo?

 A popular choice for first-timers is a three-day walk along the main part of the Nakabeji route.
 Examples:

-Day 1: Prince Takijiri → Takahara (Takahara)
+Day 1: Takijiri Oji → Takahara (Takahara)

-Day 2: Takahara → Chikaruro
+Day 2: Takahara → Chikatsuyu

-This itinerary gives you a good taste of the historical ruins of the Prince, the beautiful mountain village scenery and the goal of Kumano Hongu Taisha Shrine.
+This itinerary gives you a good taste of the historical ruins of the Oji, the beautiful mountain village scenery and the goal of Kumano Hongu Taisha Shrine.
 Accommodation is scattered throughout the area, so the schedule is easy to follow.

 Q5: Is the Kumano Kodo suitable for solo travellers?